make-all/tuya-local/README.md

 ```json
 { "element": "goldair_climate" }
 ```
-Alternatively you can copy the contents of this repository's `custom_components` directory to your config directory.
+Alternatively you can copy the contents of this repository's `custom_components` directory to your `<config>/custom_components` directory, however you will not get automatic updates this way.

 Configuration
 -------------